C2DH/ranketwo/pages/index.md

   -
     id: 'automatic-data-processing'
     caption: "Automatic data processing.
 Copyright @ 2018"

 sentences:

-  - Ranke/2 is a teaching platform on digital source criticism
+  - Ranke.2 is a teaching platform on digital source criticism
-  - It teaches how to critically assess digital historical sources
+  - Ranke.2 teaches how to critically assess digital historical sources
-  - It explains how analogue sources are transformed into digital representations
+  - Ranke.2 explains how analogue sources are transformed into digital representations
   - Each lesson covers a specific type of data

 ---

 <!-- more -->